mobius-eng/mobius-eng.github.io/_posts/2016-03-29-floating-point-numbers.markdown

 $$0.00020003319$$.
 This extra garbage causes slightly faster deterioration of the resulting error.

-{% marginnote "tab-der-2" "The effect of the decreasing step of approximation on overall error for `SINGLE-FLOAT` Common Lisp numbers"%}
+{% marginnote "tab-der-2" "The effect of the decreasing step of approximation on overall error for `SINGLE-FLOAT` Common Lisp numbers" %}

 | $$n$$                       | $$\Delta$$                  |
 |----------------------------:+----------------------------:|